What is an ISA?

 ISA customer acceptance forms contain a declaration that you will not invest into another ISA of the same component within a given tax year.
 If you do mistakenly invest within two ISAs in any given tax year then the matter will be handled by HM Revenue and Customs.
-As a general rule one of the ISAs will have to be 'voided', and no benefit will be derived as a result of opening the second ISA.
+As a general rule one of the ISAs will have to be 'voided', and no tax free benefit will be derived as a result of opening the second ISA.

 What happens if I'm physically unable to sign the forms?